Cryptocurrency FAQs: Answers from an Investment Advisor and a Tax Accountant

 We get a lot of questions from clients about cryptocurrency.
 Whether you’re new to the cryptocurrency scene or already own it but don’t know exactly what to do with it, it’s important to know the tax and investment ramifications of it.

-Meet Steve and Charlie
+Meet Brian and Steve

 Steve Hannigan, CFA, is the director of investment research at GGM Wealth Advisors.
 He works closely with his clients’ tax advisors to provide comprehensive and integrated financial services.
 Steve is the author of a blog series called Understanding the Crypto-Craze.